Aqueous20/Tropical-Treasures/README.md

 #july 30 2025
 designed the html structure for news letter component styled the html structure for newsletter component mounted the news letter component created footer component designed the html structure for the footer component styled the html structure for the footer component mounted the footer component

+july 31,2025
+created context jsx for the context api created context api in the context jsx its a context function that stored the data from all products js and functions that will be accesssed using context api to be used in other components